CBSE paper leak: Guilty won't be spared, assures HRD minister

-HRD minister Prakash Javadekar on Thursday assured that culprits invovled in paper leak will not be spared and police will soon arrest the culprits.
+HRD minister Prakash Javadekar on Thursday assured that culprits involved in paper leak will not be spared and police will soon arrest the culprits.

 Addressing a press conference on Thursday, Javadekar said that "this is a very unfortunate development, I understand the pain the parents and students have to go through.
 Whoever is involved in the paper leak will not be spared, police will soon arrest the culprits."